Search

 Physical intimacy and romantic love are not what keep couples together.
 It’s the emotional and spiritual aspects that make a marriage sweet.

 It should come as no surprise that most people are on their best behavior during the dating and engagement phases of their relationship.
 To be more honest, they aren’t really themselves.
-They go out of their way to smile and accommodate — not wanting to risk offending the other person prematurely.
+They go out of their way to smile and accommodate—not wanting to risk offending the other person prematurely.

-But potential life partners also need to see each other in various situations.
+However, potential life partners also need to see each other in various situations.
 Here are just a few:

 • Running late for an appointment because of congested traffic